Entries tagged 'cat:Child Abuse'

 Is it a weird movie?

 Why, yes.
 Yes, it is.
 That is if you consider a movie weird if it contains a scene of a corpse being taxidermied to keep a deceised person around then placed at the dinner table with the still living part of the family.
-But it is weird in that way without being a gory horrow or torture movie.
+But it is weird in that way without being a gory horror or torture movie.

 Would Jean-Pierre Jeunet like this film?

 I don't know Jean-Pierre Jeunet or what movies he likes.
 But Tideland reminded me of his movies' style very much.
-Camera work, colors, character weirdness, music and the naturalness of unusual events made me suspect that it may be intentionally a tribute to Jean-Pierre Jeunet's work.
+Camera work, colours, character weirdness, music and the naturalness of unusual events made me suspect that it may be intentionally a tribute to Jean-Pierre Jeunet's work.
 But that's a silly thought.

 Is it a children's movie?